hxxdev/hxxdev.github.io/_posts/2025-08-09-lvalue-prvalue-xvalue.md

 const int b = 9; // b is a non-modifiable lvalue.
 ```

-> lvalue-type expressions are evaluated into an identifiable object.
+> lvalue-type expressions are evaluated into an identifiable object that persist beyond the end of the expression.

 ---